-What Has Happend Since Then?
+What Has Happened Since Then?

-- Bell Labs is no longer the world-class R&D place it once was not enough funding - Competition drove down prices for long distance calls, but local calls remained a monopoly and didn't drop in price very much - The 1996 Telecom Reform Act was supposed to lead to local service competition - It didn't, for lots of reasons - The seven RBOCs merged to two big ones (SBC and Verizon) plus Qwest - Verizon bought MCI (there was also fraud on MCI's part); SBC bought AT&T - The growth areas have been Internet and cellular; "POTS" (Plain Old Telephone Service) isn't interesting anymore to anyone
+- Bell Labs is no longer the world-class R&D place it once was-not enough funding.
+Alcatel "merged" with Lucent; Nokia is buying the new company - Competition drove down prices for long distance calls, but local calls remained a monopoly-and didn't drop in price very much - The 1996 Telecom Reform Act was supposed to lead to local service competition-but didn't, for lots of reasons - The seven RBOCs merged to two big ones (SBC and Verizon) plus Qwest - Verizon bought MCI (there was also fraud on MCI's part); SBC bought AT&T - The growth areas have been Internet and cellular; "POTS" (Plain Old Telephone Service) isn't interesting anymore to anyone